rapidlizard/fitness-app/README.md

 - PHPUnit
 - Leaf

-Choosing Leaf incase I can expose those methods via a REST API.
-Super lightweight and performant.
-Given the simplicity of this task this works for me perfectly as it requires minimal code and setup.
+Choosing Leaf incase I have time to make it into a REST API.
+It's lightweight and performant.
+Given the simplicity of this project, I think this works for me perfectly as it requires minimal code and setup.

-I'm using https://phptherightway.com for reference on best practices
+I'm using https://phptherightway.com for reference on best practices.

 ## TODO:
 Taken from the PDF